The Waverley Typewriter Company, London, England, 1895 – serial no. 3H

 The Waverley has the seemingly clever feature of allowing one to simultaneously push the spacebar when typing the last letter of a word, so one is immediately ready to type the next word.
 It is hard to say though how much time is actually saved with this innovation.

-There is a second space key that moves the carriage the width of a standard character with the main space bar, in front of the keyboard, moving the carriage twice the distance to separate words.
+There is a second, small and round, space key that moves the carriage the width of a standard character, with the wide space bar, in front of the keyboard, moving the carriage twice the distance to separate words.

 “An English made Typewriter for Englishmen.”